CKs-Technology-News/PrivacyTools/README.md

 ## [Bluetooth Auto-Off](#bluetooth-auto-off)
-- [Greentooth](https://f-droid.org/en/packages/com.smilla.greentooth/) – Save battery and mitigate the security risks of Bluetooth by automatically turning Bluetooth off when it is no longer needed.
+- [Greentooth](https://f-droid.org/en/packages/com.smilla.greentooth/) – Save battery and mitigate the security risks of BT by automatically turning IT off when it is no longer needed.

 ## [Blockchain](#blockchain)